mvaranda/relay_ft245r/README.md

 # Limitations

-The current code grabs the first FTDI device from the enumeration.
-If you have more FTDI products this code will not work.
-It also operates only one relay box.
+The current code grabs the first FT245R device from the enumeration.
+It operates only one relay board.

 # ToDo

-Support multiple boxes.
+Support multiple boards.